dickensas/smartsynthizer/README.md

 current sound duration is fixed to 1 second<br/>
 the "1.0" in the default formula is for 1 second<br/>
 current amplification value is given in formula 10000.0 which can be changed via right click copy paste<br/>

-#Note:
-data_cf.h is modifed and distributed with code

 ## Usage